FOREX-Dollar gains after US consumer prices rise more than expected

 Annual change in US Consumer Price Index https://tmsnrt.rs/3Fy1WKx

-(Reporting by Herbert Lash, additional reporting by Alun John in London, Ankur Banerjee in Singapore; Editing by Emelia Sithole-Matarise and Mark Potter)
+(Reporting by Herbert Lash, additional reporting by Alun John in London, S. Siddarth in Bengaluru and Ankur Banerjee in Singapore; Editing by Emelia Sithole-Matarise, Mark Potter and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))